ablomm/ablomm-cpu/docs/assembler/assignments.md

-# Compile Time Assignments
+# Assembly-time Assignments

-The assembler supports compile time assignments, which are just a convenience for storing the result of a compile time expression, as detailed in the [Expressions document](expressions.md).
+The assembler supports assembly-time assignments, which are just a convenience for storing the result of an assembly-time expression, as detailed in the [Expressions document](expressions.md).

 An assignment has two parts: an identifier, and an expression, separated by an equals sign.